');

 About Newport, DE

-Newport is a small community in Delaware with a population of 1,209 residents.
-The median household income is $59,833 per year, which is near the national average.
-The median age in Newport is 27.8 years.
+Newport is a small town located in Delaware with a population of 1,209 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $59,833 per year, which is 20% below the national median of $75,149.
+The median age of 27.8 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 How Newport Ranks in Delaware